Rufus Sewell: Career

-In 2008, Sewell appeared in the HBO miniseries John Adams as Alexander Hamilton.
-He received critical praise for his portrayal of Charles II in the BBC's Charles II: The Power and The Passion.
-The series' cast included Ian McDiarmid, Helen McCrory, Rupert Graves and Shirley Henderson and spanned the life of the king from his last days in exile to his death.

 He co-starred in the controversial film Downloading Nancy, which was released on 5 June 2009.
 At the Sundance Film Festival in 2008, audiences walked out of the screening.
 Despite the controversy, Sewell continues to staunchly support the film.
 "It's a film I'm very proud of, whether you consider that it fails or succeeds, whether you like it or don't like it.
 I'm proud to be in it."

-Between 2006 & 2009, on BBC Radio, Sewell read Russell Thorndike's stories of Doctor Syn – the adventures of an 18th-century clergyman, adventurer, smuggler and pirate.

-Although best known for his work in costume dramas, Sewell prefers "cravat-less" roles in modern pieces, such as the role of Petruchio in the BBC's 2005 version of Shakespeare's The Taming of the Shrew.
-This was shown as part of the ShakespeaRe-Told series, and the role earned him a Best Actor nomination at the 2006 BAFTA Television Awards.
-In this modern retelling of the story, the action moves from 17th century Padua, Italy to 21st century London.
-This production marked the fourth time that Sewell had acted in a work based on a Shakespeare play since becoming a professional actor: he previously portrayed Hotspur in Henry IV, Part 1 in 1995, Fortinbras in Hamlet in 1996 and the title role in Macbeth in 1999.
-The role also reunited him with his Charles II co-star Shirley Henderson.
+Between 2006 and 2009, on BBC Radio, Sewell read Russell Thorndike's stories of Doctor Syn—the adventures of an 18th-century clergyman, adventurer, smuggler and pirate.
+He played Petruchio in the BBC's 2005 version of William Shakespeare's The Taming of the Shrew, a modern retelling of the story which earned him a Best Actor nomination at the 2006 BAFTA Television Awards.
+This was the fourth time that Sewell had acted in a Shakespeare play since becoming a professional actor: he previously portrayed Hotspur in Henry IV, Part 1 in 1995, Fortinbras in Hamlet in 1996 and the title role in Macbeth in 1999.
 He appeared in the premiere and first run of Tom Stoppard's play Rock 'n' Roll at the Royal Court Theatre from June to July 2006 and at the Duke of York's Theatre from July until November 2006.
-The play was a critical and commercial success, playing to full houses and collecting several awards and nominations, including wins for Sewell in the Best Actor category at The Evening Standard Awards, The Critics' Circle Awards and The Olivier Awards.